grafana/grafana-operator/docs/docs/api.md

         <td><b>localhostProfile</b></td>
         <td>string</td>
         <td>
           localhostProfile indicates a profile defined in a file on the node should be used.
 The profile must be preconfigured on the node to work.
 Must be a descending path, relative to the kubelet's configured seccomp profile location.
-Must only be set if type is "Localhost".<br/>
+Must be set if type is "Localhost".
+Must NOT be set for any other type.<br/>
         </td>
         <td>false</td>
       </tr></tbody>